ghacks Technology News

 Ebay Sniper Software

-Ebay Sniper tools give users the edge over those who do not use them.
-It takes just a fraction of a second to bid on an item using eBay Sniper softwares while it usually takes between 5-10 seconds if you bid on an item manually.
-These tools are usually configured to make a bid just a second or two before the auction ends making it impossible for manual bidders to place another bid before the auction ends.
+Ebay sniper tools give users the edge over those who do not use them when it comes to the bidding process on auctions on the shopping site.
+It takes just a fraction of a second to bid on an item using eBay Sniper software programs, while it usually takes between 5-10 seconds if you bid on an item manually.
+These tools are usually configured to make a bid just a second or two before the auction ends so that other - manual - bidders cannot react in time to increase their bid before the auction runs out.
+While it does not guarantee that you will win an auction, considering that manual bidders may place a higher bid before the sniping software kicks in, it more often than not gets you the winning bid.

 Ebay Sniper tools have another use that makes them superior.
-It is possible to group items and configure the sniper tool the way that it bids to win one (or more) of the items in that group.
-So, if the price that you want to pay for an item was not enough to win the auction in the first attempt it might succeed by bidding on another item in that group.
+It is possible to group items and configure the tool in a way so that it bids to win one (or more) of the items in that group.
+The program will then automatically process all items in the group one by one until an auction is won.
+You set a maximum price that you are willing to pay for an item, and the sniper software will bid on items until an auction is won or until there are no more items in that group that match your requirements.

 The best free eBay Sniper software that I know is called Biet-O-Matic and can be downloaded from Sourceforge.
 It supports item groups, remote control over email, user accounts, unlimited items, adding items by article number or browsing and support of different languages.